 Cook Clean Craft: Men's Jeans to Toddler Pants Tutorial I’ve seen a few blog posts for converting men’s pants or jeans to toddler-sized jeans, but they all seem to involve a lot of seam-ripping, deconstructing and lots of sewing.
 I was after a quicker and easier way – I get limited time at the sewing machine each week, and I want to see results!
 Also, the pants I had picked up cheaply at the thrift store had an unfortunate blow-out, so I needed to work around this:

-Cookie, the Amigurumi Girl Free Pattern I’m super excited to tell you that the pattern for Cookie, the amigurumi girl, the little cutie you all loved so much, is now ready for download :D And, as I had promised in my last post, the pattern is FREE for all you lovely, amigurumi lovers!
+How to Make Clothing Buttons from Shrink Plastic… This tutorial is an old one of mine that’s too good not to share again.
+Since posting the first time, I’ve had lots of questions about these buttons which will hopefully be answered in this revised post.
+Equipment Some handy notes: Cookie, the Amigurumi Girl Free Pattern I’m super excited to tell you that the pattern for Cookie, the amigurumi girl, the little cutie you all loved so much, is now ready for download :D And, as I had promised in my last post, the pattern is FREE for all you lovely, amigurumi lovers!
 Cookie is 8.5 inches tall and very, very mischievous.
 So should you decide to make one for yourself, be warned—she can be quite a handful.
-So, without further ado, here’s the link to the pdf.